How to Mine NEM (XEM) | A Beginner’s Guide

 - Account activation can require a few hours (around six), and a price of 6 XEM.

-As you might have noticed by now, NEM is not mineable like other cryptos, in the sense that you use your computing power to produce blocks like with Proof of Work protocol coins.
+As you might have noticed by now, the process of mining XEM is not like other cryptos, in the sense that you use your computing power to produce blocks like with Proof of Work protocol coins.

 But for those of you who are still keen on mining NEM with graphic cards or ASICs, there is the option to mine other altcoins and then automatically convert them into XEM at their exchange rates before they are sent to the wallet.